vrince/rpi-ws281x-hub/README.md

 yarn build
 ```

-### Docker
+### Docker build

-Fo those a litle familiar with docker you'll be able to build docker images simply.
+For those a litle familiar with docker you'll be able to build docker images simply.

 ## Credits